VectorInstitute/ai-pocket-reference-code/CONTRIBUTING.md

    pre-commit install
    ```

-   The pre-commit hooks help maintain consistent code quality across contributions.
+   The pre-commit hooks help maintain consistent code quality across the contributed
+   notebooks.
 These checks run automatically before each commit.
-Alternatively, run `make lint`
+Alternatively,
-   and ensure all checks pass prior to submitting a Pull Request.
+   run `make lint` and ensure all checks pass prior to submitting a Pull Request.

 3. **Create a Pull Request**
    - Create a new branch for your notebook